California Gov. Gavin Newsom sues Fox News over alleged defamation in story about call with Trump

 The lawsuit alleges Fox News anchor Jesse Watters edited out key information from a clip of Trump talking about calling Newsom, then used the edited video to assert that Newsom had lied about the two talking.

-He asked a judge to order Fox News to stop broadcasting "the false, deceptive, and fraudulent video and accompanying statements" that Newsom said falsely say he lied about when he had spoken to Trump regarding the situation in Los Angeles, where protests erupted on June 6 over Trump's immigration crackdown.
+He asked a judge to order Fox to stop broadcasting "the false, deceptive, and fraudulent video and accompanying statements" that Newsom said falsely say he lied about when he spoke to Trump regarding the situation in Los Angeles, where protests erupted on June 6 over Trump's immigration crackdown.

-The law makes it difficult to prove defamation, but some cases result in settlements and, no matter the disposition, can tie up news outlets in expensive legal fights.

-Particularly since taking office a second time, Trump has been aggressive in going after news organizations he feels has wronged him.
-He’s involved in settlement talks over his lawsuit against CBS News about a “60 Minutes” interview last fall with Democratic opponent Kamala Harris.
-This week, Trump’s lawyers threatened a lawsuit against CNN and The New York Times over their reporting of an initial assessment of damage to Iran’s nuclear program from a U.S. bombing.
+Fox News said in a statement that it would fight the lawsuit “vigorously” and looks forward to it being dismissed.

-Newsom's lawsuit centers on the details of a phone call with the president.
+Newsom's suit centers on the details of the phone call with the president.

 On June 10, when 700 Marines arrived in the Los Angeles area, Trump told reporters he had spoken to Newsom “a day ago” about his decision to send troops.
-That day, Newsom posted on X that there had been no call.
+That day Newsom posted on the social platform X that there had been no call.

 “There was no call.
 Not even a voicemail,” Newsom wrote.

-On the evening of June 10, the Watters Primetime show played a clip of Trump’s statement about his call with Newsom but removed Trump's comment that the call was “a day ago,” the lawsuit said.
-Watters also referred to call logs another Fox News reporter had posted online showing the phone call the two had on June 6.
+On the evening of June 10, Fox's Jesse Watters Primetime show played a clip of Trump’s statement about his call with Newsom but removed Trump's comment that the call was “a day ago,” the lawsuit said.
+Watters also referred to call logs another Fox News reporter posted online showing the phone call the two had on June 6.

 Newsom's suit argues that by editing the material, Fox “maliciously lied as a means to sabotage informed national discussion.”